BMW 2 Series Active Tourer: Second generation (U06; 2021)

 The second-generation BMW 2 Series Active Tourer was unveiled in October 2021.
 Available with a choice of petrol and diesel engines, a range of PHEV powertrains was available since 2022.
-Furthermore, the 2nd-generation BMW 2 Series Active Tourer model will be available solely as a two-row MPV, as the three-row BMW 2-Series Gran Tourer MPV variant was discontinued for the second generation due to poor sales and rising popularity of crossovers and SUVs.
+Furthermore, the 2nd-generation BMW 2-Series Active Tourer model will be available solely as a two-row MPV hatchback, as BMW decided not to develop a three-row BMW 2-Series Gran Tourer variant of the U06 generation 2-Series Active Tourer due to the declining popularity of compact three-row MPVs.
+As a result, the F46 BMW 2-Series Gran Tourer was discontinued in 2021 without any direct successor planned due to poor sales and due to the rising popularity of crossovers and SUVs, with the BMW X7 SUV becoming the only BMW with third-row seating in production and sold as a new vehicle.